Storm-WG/storm-spec/README.md

    * Merkle tree paths to the selected chunks
    * hash of the combined Merkle tree roots

-With this data Bob will be able to check with this zero-knowledge argument by:
+With this data Alice will be able to check with this zero-knowledge argument by:
 1. Checking Merkle tree paths leading to the chunks and resulting Merkle tree root hash to correspond to them
-2. Checking that the selected source data chunks when encrypted with the proviede encryption key are byte-to-byte equal to their encrypted version provided by Alice.
+2. Checking that the selected source data chunks when encrypted with the proviede encryption key are byte-to-byte equal to their encrypted version provided by Bob.

-If Alice wants to falsify the proof (because, for instance, she keeps only some part of the data), she needs to "mine" encryption and decryption key pairs in such a way that the data encrypted with them will result in a such Merkle tree root hash will allow to select only those blocks which are kept by her.
-Since encryption process is expensive, and it also requires multiple hashes to be computed, it's quite easier to make the cost of such brute-force attack by Alice to be significantly higher then the actual `reward+stake`, i.e. render it economically irrational.
+If Bob wants to falsify the proof (because, for instance, she keeps only some part of the data), he needs to "mine" encryption and decryption key pairs in such a way that the data encrypted with them will result in a such Merkle tree root hash will allow to select only those blocks which are kept by he.
+Since encryption process is expensive, and it also requires multiple hashes to be computed, it's quite easier to make the cost of such brute-force attack by Bob to be significantly higher then the actual `reward+stake`, i.e. render it economically irrational.

 ## Storm with Lightning

-The proposed **funding transaction**, keeping both `reward` from Bob and `stake` from Alice in case of Lightning channel between Alice and Bob will be represended by a funds coming from both parties allocated into an additional output within the **commitment transaction**, which can be spend in the exactly the same manner either via timeouts or HTLC-based settlement.
-Once HTLC-based settlement is achieved, this output can be discarded and the **commitment transaction** can be updated with a new balances taking into account the `reward` paid to Alice by Bob.
+The proposed **funding transaction**, keeping both `reward` from Alice and `stake` from Bob in case of Lightning channel between Alice and Bob will be represented by a funds coming from both parties allocated into an additional output within the **commitment transaction**, which can be spend in the exactly the same manner either via timeouts or HTLC-based settlement.
+Once HTLC-based settlement is achieved, this output can be discarded and the **commitment transaction** can be updated with a new balances taking into account the `reward` paid to Bob by Alice.

 ## Messaging support